DataEd 2024 Program

 Keynotes

-We're very happy to announce to you our first keynote speaker: Jun Yang.
+We're very happy to announce to you our keynote speaker for this year: Jun Yang.
 Read more about his talk below!

 Jun Yang